SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.6.md

 <!-- MR 10.3.0 [CU3] - FR 10.3.6 -->

-When element data had been offloaded to Elasticsearch via a logger table, after restarting the element, the Elasticsearch table could not be found.
+When element data had been offloaded to Elasticsearch via a logger table, after restarting the element, the Elasticsearch table could not be populated.

 #### Creating or updating a function resource while its parent element was in an error state would incorrectly be allowed [ID_35963]